ivanmm25/FLYCOP_tools/README.md

 # FLYCOP_tools
-Python tools for: i) preliminary analysis of FLYCOP executions; ii) evaluation of consortium architecture
+Python tools for:
+    i) preliminary analysis of FLYCOP executions;
+    ii) pipeline of Selection of Consortium Architecture